Dog Community & Dog Run

 Fort Tryon Park is a public park and welcoming to dogs and we value the park’s dog owning community.
 Sir William’s Dog Run is the largest public dog run in Manhattan, on an acre of land in the heart of Fort Tryon Park where dogs and their humans can play in a beautiful setting.
 It includes both small- and large-dog areas, with separate gated sections.
 It is an invaluable park and community asset, unifying people and dogs, and activating the park interior at all hours.
 Hundreds of regular users and visitors from NYC and beyond benefit from this dynamic amenity.

-Note that your dog must be on leash in all areas of the park, except when at the dog run.
+Note that dogs must be on leash in all areas of the park except when inside the dog run.

 Dog Run History

 The run is located in what was originally planned as a Children’s Play Lawn by the Olmsted Brothers firm in their 1933 design.
 After years of decline following the fiscal crisis of the 1970s, the community approached NYC Parks about converting the play lawn into a space for dogs.
 In 2001, Sir William’s Dog Run was born, and the dog-owning community has been collaborating with NYC Parks and the Fort Tryon Park Trust ever since.
 The Fort Tryon Park Trust and NYC Parks have provided fencing, service gate upgrades, tree work, an expansion, dedicated space for small dogs, supplies, regular stewardship days for volunteers to help maintain and beautify the area, and much more.

 Stay in touch to meet your fellow dog-owners, help advocate for the run, learn about events, opportunities, and improvements, and join our Membership Program to help sustain the area!